Dissident: Technology

-Middle East
+West Asia

 Saudi Arabia

 Jamal Khashoggi was a Saudi American dissident and journalist.
 He was murdered inside the Saudi Arabian consulate in Istanbul by agents of the Saudi government, allegedly at the behest of Crown Prince Mohammed bin Salman.

 Various other human rights activists from Saudi Arabia have been either silenced or punished.
 This also happens if the individual lives outside the country.
 If a dissident is not a Saudi citizen, they will probably face deportation.

 The Fact Finding Panel (FFP), an independent jury of British parliamentary members and international attorneys, was tasked with reviewing the detention of former Crown Prince of Saudi Arabia Mohammed bin Nayef and Prince Ahmed bin Abdulaziz.
 In mid-December 2020, the panel published a report stating its findings, which claimed that the collective detention of political prisoners by the Kingdom of Saudi Arabia is a violation of the country's international legal obligations, as the authorities are holding the detainees without charge and not allowing them a chance to challenge their imprisonment.
 The imprisonment has also risked the safety of the detainees by posing fatal risks to their health by keeping them behind bars without providing proper medical aid amid the ongoing COVID-19 pandemic.